Elaguy/VWCP/README.md

 will display various stats, app icon buttons which point to other programs, a homemade music dashboard/player, and an icon button pointing to the OpenAuto program.

-This project is designed for my own car but could (with probably some modification) be adapted for other vehicles.
+This project is designed for my own car and for use with the official Raspberry Pi Touch Display but could (with possibly some modification) be adapted for other vehicles.

 Uses OpenAuto (https://github.com/f1xpl/openauto)